sarahaboudalal/curriculum-backend-getting-started-nodejs/README.md

 After you have installed Node.js let's get started!

-In the current directory create a new file and call it `app.js`
+In the current directory create a new file and name it `app.js`

-To create a server there are some variables that we will need to create:
+To create a server there are some variables that we will need to instantiate:
 ```
 const http = require('http');